 Rand Desert Museum is recognized as the primary source for historic & genealogical researchers searching for the host of ancestors who ‘Saw the Elephant’ of life in the Rand District during the boom years.

-The site fulfills our public outreach mission with a bang, an ‘Anvil Salute’: In the year since starting work on the site we have heard from several descendants, including the Rose & Charles Burcham Family, descendants of the co-discoverers of the famous Yellow Aster Mine (!), who have generously offered priceless letters, photos, etc. Every contribution is deeply appreciated, as the collection becomes the deeper and the richer!
+The site fulfills our public outreach mission with a bang, an ‘Anvil Salute': In the year since starting work on the site we have heard from several descendants, including the Rose & Charles Burcham Family, descendants of the co-discoverers of the famous Yellow Aster Mine (!), who have generously offered priceless letters, photos, etc. Also contributing have been the descendets of the Wynn Family who owned and operated the Baltic Mine and many others too numerous to mention that have sent us original photos or copies from their family collections.
+Every contribution is deeply appreciated, as the collection becomes the deeper and the richer!